interpretmedia/savetolunatask/README.md

-# Save to LunaTask — Chrome Extension v2.1
+on# Save to LunaTask — Chrome Extension v2.1

 Select text on any webpage or web app → right-click → save directly to LunaTask.